Hamza-Bouali/TAXI_BI/README.md

 #### `check_and_create_dwh_schema()`
 - Connects to Databricks SQL Warehouse
+- Validates required credentials (ACCESS_TOKEN, SERVER_HOSTNAME, HTTP_PATH)
-- Checks if schema exists
+- Checks if schema exists and creates if missing
-- Creates schema if missing
+- Creates dimension tables (dim_location, dim_time) if not exist
-- Populates dimensions on first run
+- Auto-populates dim_time with 96 time slots (every 15 minutes) on first run
+- Creates fact_trips table if not exist

 #### `load_to_dwh()`
 - Connects to Databricks SQL Warehouse